thatoddmailbox/fcp-stuff/docedit.md

 # Docedit format
 Seems to be made up of the plaintext and another binary blob describing the styles and the "runs" of text where the styles apply.
 These structs and things refer to the binary "docedit" blob.

 A docedit blob always starts with a fixed header of 0x30 bytes.
 Immediately after this header comes a fixed number of font structs, for the number of fonts specified in the header.
-There's some unknown weirdness followed by a fixed number of style structs.
+There's 6 bytes of some unknown weirdness followed by a fixed number of style structs, which is then immediately followed by a fixed number of run structs.

 ## Docedit structs
 ### Header